Lotto Whiz Exposed — The Most Powerful Software!? Are You Kidding?

-Lotto Whiz claims it is the most powerful lottery software using wheeling systems, a variety of statistical data and analysis to help you choose the winning lotteries for Keno, Lotto, Powerball.
-MegaMillions, Pick 3 and Pick 4 lottery games.
+Lotto Whiz claims it is the most powerful lottery software using wheeling systems, a variety of statistical data, and analysis to help you choose the winning lotteries for Keno, Lotto, and Powerball.
+MegaMillions, Pick 3, and Pick 4 lottery games.
 I must give credit to Lotto Whiz that someone has taken the time to input all that information.
-Maybe, that in itself works the $29.95 to purchase the software.
-They claim it is a “must buy software” and even suggest that it makes a great gift.
+Maybe, that in itself works for the $29.95 to purchase the software.
+They claim it is a “must-buy software” and even suggest that it makes a great gift.
 Okay, there is no one that I dislike that much.

 The application has six sections including The Analysis” section with graphs, charts, and drawing groups; Performance Combinations; Printing Center; Drawing Maintenance; Pick3 and Pick 4 Specific Info; and Probability Calculator.
 Lotto Whiz also provides a bunch of screenshots that show how some of the information provided in the different sections can be used.

 While utterly useless in guaranteeing to win, most of the statistics and analysis that the application processes are what some lottery enthusiasts are looking for in their quest of beating the odds.
 Some people do believe that wheeling works though I have yet to hear a winner who said I won as a result of using a specific system.
 Most people just play their favorite numbers or are part of a syndicate that does increase your odds.